 Our juris doctor program is rooted in practice-oriented instruction, featuring courses taught by renowned faculty – many of whom have extensive practice experience – as well as five live-client clinics and a far-reaching legal residency (externship) program that provide substantive real-world, hands-on experience.
 Qualified students can also take part in the Daniel Webster Scholar program, the only program in the country allowing students to graduate client-ready without the need to take the traditional two-day bar exam.

 JD students can choose from a robust selection of courses and opt for a curricular track focused on:

 - Business Law

 - Criminal Law

 Offerings also include dual degrees in partnership with UNH, including JD/MBA, JD/MSW, and JD/MPP, as well as several joint degrees, including JD/LLM in Intellectual Property, and JD/LLM in Commerce and Technology.

-In addition, our curriculum allows JD, joint degree, or master degree candidates to specialize further by earning a certificate in a specific area of study:
+In addition, our curriculum allows JD or joint degree candidates to specialize further by earning a JD certificate in a specific area of study:

-- JD, joint degree, and master degree graduates specializing in intellectual property may opt for a Franklin Pierce Intellectual Property Law certificate.
+- JD and joint degree candidates specializing in intellectual property may opt for a Franklin Pierce Intellectual Property Law JD certificate.

 - Students interested in shaping innovative health care policies and research may earn a JD certificate of health law and policy.